-THE VISCONTI SFORZA DECK - 5 SUITS OF 14 CARDS
+INTRODUCTION TO THE VISCONTI-SFORZA DECK - 5 SUITS OF 14 CARDS

-Probably no other card maker ever followed the 5 x 16 suit structure of the Visconti di Modrone deck that we discussed in the previous section.
+Probably no other card maker ever followed the 5 x 16 suit structure of the Visconti di Modrone deck, that we discussed in the previous section.
 Not one single evidence in history is pointing in that direction.
 But also no early sources indicates the contrary.
-The first hint to a 14 Trump card structure are the 14 illustrations offered to Bianca Maria Sforza on New Years day of 1441.
-It might have nothing to do with the Trionfo structure, but the number 14 is significant, clearly a hint in this sense.
+The first hint to a 14 Trump card structure is the 14 illustrations offered to Bianca Maria Sforza on New Year's day of 1441.
+It might have nothing to do with the Trionfi structure, but the number 14 is significant, clearly a hint in this sense.

 Since the earliest references to playing cards, almost all popular European card games had 13 or 14 cards per suit.
-In order to make a card game popular, it would have made sense not to change this number of suit cards.
+To make a card game popular, it would have made sense not to change this number of suit cards.

 In 1557 the account books of the court of Este mention the purchase of a complete Trionfi deck of 70 cards.
-For me this is the most convincing evidence that up to 1557 the structure of a Trionfi deck consisted of 5 suits, each with exactly 14 cards.
+For me, this is the most convincing evidence that up to 1557 the structure of a Trionfi deck consisted of 5 suits, each with exactly 14 cards.
 This includes the Trump suit.
-The first real evidence we have of a possible 78 cards structure (22 Trump cards and 4 suits of 14 cards) are the two Estensi decks commissioned probably both by Ercole I d'Este (one deck made in 1573 on the occasion of his marriage and the other, the so called Charles VI deck, maybe earlier, but if it is indeed him who commissioned the deck, not before 1560, the year when he returned from Naples to Ferrare).
-The cards added to the Visconti Sforza deck very probably post date the Estensi decks.
+The first real evidence we have of a possible 78 cards structure (22 Trump cards and 4 suits of 14 cards) is the appearance of the two Estensi decks, commissioned probably both by Ercole I d'Este (one deck made in 1473 on the occasion of his marriage and the other, the so-called Charles VI deck, maybe earlier, but if it is indeed him who commissioned the deck, not before 1460, the year when he returned from Naples to Ferrare).
+The cards, that were added to the Visconti-Sforza deck, very probably post-date the Estensi decks.

 The pip cards of the Brere Brambilla deck are made in the same style as the pip cards of the Visconti di Modrone deck, made by an identical process and in the same colors.
 Here at the left the 2 of Swords as an example.
 But in detail there are many differences.

 Several years after the death of her father, Bianca Maria Visconti was probably the driving force behind a new Trionfi deck.
-This deck has maybe been commissionned to celebrate the 10 years of marriage between Bianca Maria and Francesco Sfroza.
-In any case, we are well before 1557 and the standard structure by that time was 70 cards.
-There are fourteen original trump cards, the other 6 trumps we know today have been added later to the deck.
-We have no evidence at all that these card were replacement cards.
-For me this is more than enough evidence, the original Visconti Sforza deck consisted of 70 cards.
-As we will see here below, the structure of the fourteen original Visconti Sforza Trump cards is extremely clear and logic.
+This deck has maybe been commissioned to celebrate the 10 years of marriage between Bianca Maria and Francesco Sfroza.
+In any case, we are well before 1457 and the standard structure by that time was 70 cards.
+There are fourteen original trump cards, the other six trumps we know today have been added at a later date to the deck.
+We have no evidence that these cards were replacement cards.
+As we will see here below, the structure of the fourteen original Visconti Sforza Trump cards is well-designed and logic.
 There are two groups of six cards, with each group topped up by a card representing Justice.
 However, as we will saw here above, the original Visonti-Sforza deck was probably not complete, the pip cards might have been added later.